 - sexual abuse

-The CPP definitions are on pages 6 to 8 of the joint operating procedures.
+The CPP definitions are on pages 6 to 9 of the CPP joint operating procedures document.

 How to follow it